The truth is that relationships are hard work, and sometimes, they don’t succeed and unfortunately people break-up.

 We tend to focus on our partner when we are in a relationship, and unfortunately, friends sometimes fall by the wayside because we get so wrapped up in love.

 Finding a way to pass the time constructively will help in a significant way when we have to learn to let go of someone we love.
-Finding someone to talk to is also very beneficial.
+Finding someone to talk to is also very beneficial to start healing.

 Having someone to listen to us and be there for us can help us to feel validated in our feelings of sadness and disappointment.

 Sometimes all it takes is reaching out to someone you haven’t seen or talked to in a while.
 You may be surprised how many of your loved ones have been in your corner the whole time.

 2. Self-Care and Hope